Conceptual Description of the Selection Process

 This example does not include a UNION, EXCEPT or INTERSECT.

-- The final result is sorted according to the ORDER BY clause:ORDER BY average DESC, producer;
+- The current result is sorted according to the ORDER BY clause:ORDER BY average DESC, producer;

 Mimer Information Technology AB